-2020 Operational Highlights
+2021 Operational Highlights

-During the year ended December 31, 2020, we incurred capital expenditures of \$96.3 million, the majority of which were incurred in Colombia.
-In 2020, we drilled 7 development wells and one water injector, all of which were drilled in the Midas Block.
-As at December 31, 2020, 6 of the development wells were producing and one was in progress.
+During the year ended December 31, 2021, we incurred capital expenditures of \$149.9 million, the majority of which were incurred in Colombia.
+In 2021, we drilled 19 development wells and three water injectors, 19 of which were drilled in the Midas Block and three in the Chaza Block.
+As at December 31, 2021, 18 of the development wells were producing, and one was in-progress.